dkallen78/ESP32-CYD-for-beginners/example-programs/01-hello-world/BB_SPI_LED/README.md

 lcd.begin(DISPLAY_CYD);
 ```

 <var>lcd</var> is the name of the `BB_SPI_LCD` object type we created earier. `begin()` is a method that initializes the display and gets it ready to push some pixels.
 Your program will compile just fine without this line, but you won't be able to display anything on the screen without it.

 The bb_spi_lcd library works with a lot of devices.
 In order to work with the CYD it needs to know about the screen size and the internal pin layout and other sundry details.
-To make life easier for developers, BitBank has stored the display details for dozens of devices in the library, so the users can just pass a constant name (in this case `DISPLAY_CYD`) to the method instead of the 10 arguments you would otherwise need.
+To make life easier for developers, BitBank has stored the display details for dozens of devices in the library, so the users can just pass a constant name (in this case `DISPLAY_CYD`) to the method instead of the 10 arguments you would otherwise need to get the display up and running.

 ```c++
 lcd.setTextColor(TFT_WHITE);